Friday, 28 June 2024

 'Madame, dish ish unexshpected.
 Da meshages I reshieved indicated that you vould be arrivink nexsht week!'

-'General, when they told me that you were engaged in an expedition against the Platinate of Saukopf-Bachscuttel, I knew that I had to get here as quickly as possible!
+'General, when they told me that you were engaged in an expedition against the Palatinate of Saukopf-Bachscuttel, I knew that I had to get here as quickly as possible!
 I knew straight away that your military success here would depend upon the extent to which you could leverage the power of postgraduate post-nominals'.

 Rentall shrugs.
 'Perhapsh, yesh', he says politely.
 'But also I could fire some cannon'.
 'Madame', he continues, making conversation, 'I can I tell from your acshent dat you are not from Mittelheim?'